organix/uFork/ufork-wasm/README.md

-# uFork Simulator in Rust
+# μFork Simulator in Rust/WASM

 This [implementation](vm.md) of the [**uFork** virtual machine](../ufork.md) is written in [Rust](https://www.rust-lang.org/)